 Please sign up to our newsletter for updates.

 We’re always looking for exceptional new works of fiction: if you’re an exceptional writer, we’re looking for you.

 If you’re a person of colour, we’re particularly looking for you.
 If you identify in any way with a group that has been under-represented in literature, we’re looking for you.

 In fact, all you need to be published by Tramp Press is 1) be an exceptional writer!
 And 2) follow the submission guidelines.

 We have an open submissions policy, which means you can submit whenever you like – you don’t have to email us first to ask, just fire away as per the instructions below.
 You don’t have to be Irish – in fact you don’t have to be anything at all, except great at writing.

 Now for the bad news: unfortunately it’s very likely that we won’t publish your work.
 Like most presses, we turn down the vast majority of submissions sent to us by writers and agents, and with just a couple of new books a year, we are ridiculously picky.
 We publish three books a year, after reading through about a thousand manuscripts first.

-However, we promise to acknowledge receipt of your manuscript, and to get back to you on your work as soon as possible.
+If however you read women and don’t assume that the only people qualified to read your work are men (you’d be amazed at how often we get this), we promise to acknowledge receipt of your manuscript, and to get back to you on your work as soon as possible.
 In over 90% of cases we’ll get back to you within a month, and we recommend that you send out your work not just to us, but to a lot of other publishers and agents too.

 Thanks and we look forward to reading your work!